 - Vitamin B12 is needed to keep your body’s nerves and blood cells healthy.

-- Vitamin B12 is found naturally in some animal products and is added to some plant foods too.
+- Vitamin B12 is found naturally in some animal products and is added to some plant-based foods too.

 - A diet low in vitamin B12 can cause anemia.

 Vitamin B12 is needed to keep your blood cells healthy and is used by the body to make proteins like hormones and enzymes needed for digestion.
 Most people can easily get all the vitamin B12 they need from food.
-However, some groups of people, such as vegans, have to work harder to get enough vitamin B12 in their diets.
-Over time, not getting enough vitamin B12 from food can cause anemia (a condition that makes it harder for your red blood cells to work well).
+However, some groups of people, such as those who follow a vegan, or mostly plant based diet, might not get enough vitamin B12 from food.
+Over time, not getting enough vitamin B12 from food can cause anemia, which is a condition that makes it harder for your red blood cells to work well.
 Without enough vitamin B12, someone may feel tired, weak, or confused and may have low appetite or numbing in their hands and feet.

 How much Vitamin B12 do I need every day?